zonterone/exchange-rates-tg-bot/README.md

 zonter/exchange-rates-tg-bot:latest
 ```

-5. Start conversation with your bot.
-Bot triggers to /start or /rates command.
+1. Start conversation with your bot.
+Bot triggers to /start command.

 ## ENV variables